michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 ## Of Professionalism

-Many of Mr. Raymond's insights are self-evident, or at least they should be, but they stating to hammer in their importance.
-He nails one of his most important the beginning of his essay, and it is that you cannot "assume that the author of an informative webpage wants to be your free consultant."
-While he is speaking about writing directly to an individual in this example, it not a stretch to apply this idea to posting to forums.
-Later, he reinforces this idea by saying:  "Make it clear you appreciate the time people spend helping you for free."
+In a perfect world, all of the Mr. Raymond's points would be self-evident.
+The world, however, is not perfect, and even some of the most obvious tips are need repeating to hammer in their importance.
+One of the most salient points he nails at the beginning of his essay is that you cannot "assume that the author of an informative web page wants to be your free consultant."
+While he is speaking about writing directly to an individual in this example, it not a stretch to apply this idea to posting on forums.
-The key word here is "free."
-Again, this obvious, but it highlights a critical difference that threw me because I take civility and professionalism seriously.
+The key word here is "free" and it highlights a critical difference that threw me for a bit because I take civility and professionalism very seriously.

 I work at UHM School of Nursing and Dental Hygiene's Office of Student Services.
-Key word:  "services."
 As someone who might be the school's first contact with a new student, it is vital that I make a good impression.
 Experience has taught me that there are in fact "stupid" questions as Mr. Raymond points out.
-The difference is that I cannot call someone for asking a question that I might have just answered or it is covered on the web site they just professed to have read.
+The difference is that I cannot call someone out for asking a question that I might have just answered or it is covered on the web site they just professed to have read.
 I do understand the impulse to give a "RTFM" or "STFW" type response.
 Worse still, I occasionally have to deal with people having a bad day, and realistically I cannot always give them the answer they want to hear.
 So, for me, I often find reading posts on tech forums a little grating.

-Sometimes it is the person asking the question, sometimes it someone "trying" to help, sometimes it is the bickering between responders.
-There is a lot behavior that seems "unprofessional," but Mr Raymond's essay is not able turning to consulting companies for tech support.
+Sometimes it is the person asking the question, sometimes it is the people answering the question, and then there is the bickering between responders.
+There is a lot behavior that seems "unprofessional" to me, but Mr Raymond's essay is not about turning to a consulting companies for tech support.
 He is actually talking about reaching out to a community of volunteers whose motives and means of communications will be as varied and individuals that make up that community.
 One of the more reassuring discoveries I made while researching this essay was that Meta Stack Overflow included questions that tackled was behavior of its members, and the community itself can take actions to help police itself.
-And, as Mr Raymond reminds the reader:

->There are also plenty of commercial companies you can contract with for help, both large and small.
-Don't be dismayed at the idea of having to pay for a bit of help!
-After all, if your car engine blows a head gasket, chances are you would take it to a repair shop and pay to get it fixed.
-Even if the software didn't cost you anything, you can't expect that support to always come for free.

-So, even though the people on Stack Exchange and other forums may not be your tech suppport and may not always behave in a way the you might feel is professional it is not an excuse for you to behave in an unprofessional manner, and an extremely important point that Mr. Raymond tires to drive home is that taking the time to formulate a good question is part of joining the community.
+Even though the people on Stack Exchange and other forums may not be your personal tech support and they may not always behave in a way the you might feel is professional that is no excuse for you to behave in an unprofessional manner.
+Rather, it important to keep in mind that you are interacting with a community that you might one day join.

 >The first thing to understand is that hackers actually like hard problems and good, thought-provoking questions about them.
 If we didn't, we wouldn't be here.
 If you give us an interesting question to chew on we'll be grateful to you; good questions are a stimulus and a gift.
 Good questions help us develop our understanding, and often reveal problems we might not have noticed or thought about otherwise.
 Among hackers, “Good question!” is a strong and sincere compliment.

-Questions, and we all face problems that we cannot solve on our own, not only help ourselves, but they can help others.
+Questions, and we all face problems that we cannot solve on our own, are a way to interact with the hacker community.
-This why it is so important to make sure that you are posting on the appropriate forum, using a good title, and being responsive to replies and updating the status of you question when you either gain new insights to the problem or finally get the answer.
-As Mr. Raymond  notes:
+Our questions therefore not are a way to help ourselves, but to help others.
+This why it is so important to make sure that you are posting on the appropriate forum, using a good header and tags, as well as being responsive to replies.
+And of course, it is vital that you update the status of you question.
+Whether you are adding to the post with new insights or even better alerting everyone that you now have the answer, so that you can:

 >Help your community learn from the question.
 When you field a good question, ask yourself “How would the relevant documentation or FAQ have to change so that nobody has to answer this again?”
 Then send a patch to the document maintainer.

-I think it is quite appropriate that the essay ends with a section on "How To Answer Questions in a Helpful Way."
-All new hackers with the fortitude to stick with it will eventually become experienced, and in time they can give back to the community by answering questions so the cycle can continue as teh community continues to grow.
+Quite appropriately, the essay ends with a section on "How To Answer Questions in a Helpful Way."
+All new hackers with the fortitude to stick with it will eventually become experienced, and in time they can give back to the community by answering questions in turn.

 ## Of Clarity and Commitment

-As I was reading the essay, I thought about those "RTFM" and "STFW" questions, and immediately looked for something that seem so simple and obvious, so I Googled how to write for loops in Stack Over Flow, and found:
+As I was reading the essay, I thought about those "RTFM" and "STFW" questions, and immediately looked for something that seemed so simple and obvious that it also demanded such a response.
+I Googled how to write for loops in Stack OverFlow, and found:
 [https://stackoverflow.com/questions/4170656/for-loop-in-python](https://stackoverflow.com/questions/4170656/for-loop-in-python),
-with the following question under the header "for loop in Python":
+with the following question under the header "for loop in Python" with a python tag:

 >In C/C++, I can have the following loop for(int k = 1; k <= c ; k +=2)
 >